Ekrazit/libGDX_admob/README.md

 https://github.com/libgdx/libgdx/wiki/A-simple-game

-do not forget set yout admob id in mainactivity:
+do not forget set your admob id in mainactivity:

  adView.setAdUnitId("INSERT_YOUR_ADMOB_ID");  //  <= insert admob id